 his three-day program crams a lifetime of Great Wall memories in just 72 hours!
 You’ll be taken on two of the trendiest Great Wall hikes as well as experiencing Badaling, which is perhaps the most popular and most-photographed section of the Great Wall.

-Jiankou-Mutianyu is fast becoming the most popular Great Wall hike, and it’s pretty easy to see why.
-Dramatic ruins, unrestored Great Wall, amazing views, sweeping peaks and valleys, tastefully restored brickwork and watchtowers-Jiankou-Mutianyu has everything you could ever want in a Great Wall hike.
+Jiankou-Mutianyu is fast becoming the most famous Great Wall hike, and it’s pretty easy to see why.
+Dramatic ruins, unrestored Great Wall, amazing views, sweeping peaks, and valleys, tastefully restored brickwork and watchtowers.
+Jiankou-Mutianyu has everything you could ever want in a Great Wall hike.
 With Huanghuacheng-Xishuiyu, you’ll get to witness the rarest of sights-the Great Wall underwater!

 This hike concludes with a visit to Shixiaguan-Badaling.
-Badaling, which has played host to countless world leaders during their official China visit, is probably the most famous section of Great Wall, and was the first to be open to the public.
-However, we will get to hike on the unrestored portion of Badaling, which will make for a much more interesting and memorable experience.
+Badaling is probably the most famous section of the Great Wall and was the first to be open to the public.
+However, we will hike on the unrestored portion of Badaling, which will make for a much more exciting and memorable experience.

 1 solo trip: $979